 - Make Tomato Plants Grow Faster: Easy Guide to Fast Growth - November 20, 2023

 - Fiskars 6201 Review: The Mower That Outshines the Others! - November 20, 2023

-Philodendron Rugosum or the sow’s ear plant is one of the more intriguing philodendrons you’ll come across.
+Philodendron Rugosum or the sow’s ear plant of the Araceae family is one of the more intriguing philodendrons you’ll come across.
 When you get up close to the leaves, their leathery, grainy texture will almost make you feel like you’re petting a cute piglet.

 - What Is a Philodendron Rugosum?

 - Pruning and Maintenance